IshanHansaka/MovieX.github.io/README.md

 ## Overview
 The **Movie.X** project is a web-based application designed for movie enthusiasts.
 It offers a comprehensive collection of the latest and greatest films from around the world.
 The website is built with a user-friendly interface that allows easy navigation and browsing through a vast array of movie genres.
 This project was created as a final assignment for a beginner's web design course and is deployed on GitHub Pages.

+The **Movie.X** project is deployed using GitHub Pages.
+You can access the live website [MovieX.github.io](https://ishanhansaka.github.io/MovieX.github.io/).

 ## Features

 ### Navigation Bar